MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

 Matthew
 2022-11-10

+-   <a href="#google-analytics-case-study-cyclistic"
+    id="toc-google-analytics-case-study-cyclistic">Google Analytics Case
+    Study: Cyclistic</a>
 -   <a href="#data-validation" id="toc-data-validation">Data Validation</a>
--   <a href="#eda" id="toc-eda">EDA</a>
+-   <a href="#exploratory-data-analysis"
+    id="toc-exploratory-data-analysis">Exploratory Data Analysis</a>
     -   <a href="#casuals-vs-members" id="toc-casuals-vs-members">Casuals vs
         Members</a>
+        -   <a href="#ride-duration-distributions"
+            id="toc-ride-duration-distributions">Ride Duration Distributions</a>
+        -   <a href="#weekdays-vs-weekends" id="toc-weekdays-vs-weekends">Weekdays
+            vs Weekends</a>
+        -   <a href="#type-of-bikes-used" id="toc-type-of-bikes-used">Type of Bikes
+            Used</a>
+        -   <a href="#popular-start-stations"
+            id="toc-popular-start-stations">Popular Start Stations</a>

+# Google Analytics Case Study: Cyclistic

+The purpose of this case study is the dive into the data and find the differences between members and casuals, with the hopes of converting casuals to members.
+Members are individuals that by an annual subscription service, while casuals are individuals that buy single ride passes.

-Multiple data sets (13) were downloaded from a link provided by Coursera and then was merged into one csv, which was subsequently read into using the code chunk below.
+Multiple data sets (13) were downloaded from a link provided by Coursera and then was merged into one csv, which was subsequently read using the code chunk below.
 The first chunk uses a for-loop to iterate the *read_csv* (read data files) and *rbind* (combine data rowwise) functions till all data files are read; which is then saved as a csv of its own.
 Now the csv can be read only once using the following code